sunnysideup/silverstripe-found-it-already/README.md

 # Concept and Purpose

-This project is a web application that allows you to keep track of all the details of your web sites.
+This project is a web application that allows you to keep track of all the details of your websites.
 Without specifically replacing any of the tools you already use.
 It should make it easier to keep track of information and to share it.